ViewTubeApp/viewtube/extra/hermes/README.md

   - `video/completions` - For handling task completion events
 - **Routing Keys**:
   - `video.task.*` - For routing video processing tasks
-  - `video.completion.#` - For routing task completion events
+  - `video.completion` - For routing task completion events

 Each task message should have the following JSON structure: